 Best for those who want to protect their 512GB screen and retain an anti-glare display.
 Expect to pay $17.99 (£20.00)

-Valve included a very fancy etched anti-glare display on their top-end 512GB model and while it is very nice, it is also quite expensive to replace it.
-Less expensive is Magglass’ matte screen protector and we’ve chosen it as it not only protects the underlying display, it does a great job of diffusing unwanted light getting in the way of your gaming.
+Valve included a very fancy etched anti-glare display on their top-end 1TB OLED model and while it is very nice, it is also quite expensive to replace it.
+Less expensive is Magglass’ matte screen protector, and we’ve chosen it as it not only protects the underlying display, it does a great job of diffusing unwanted light getting in the way of your gaming.

-This could be a great option for those worried about the longevity of their screen or who normally use their 512GB Deck at home but are maybe taking a trip somewhere and want that extra peace of mind.
+This could be a great option for those worried about the longevity of their screen or who normally use their 1TB Steam Deck OLED at home but are maybe taking a trip somewhere and want that extra peace of mind.
 Regardless of your reasons, you won’t go wrong with the Magglass matte screen protector.

 5. JSAUX 2-Pack Anti-Glare Steam Deck Screen Protector